AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/json-body.md

 ---
-title: JSON body reference
+title: Job definition reference
 description: Supported variables, actions, and filters when using the Data Repair API.
 ---

-# JSON body reference
+# Job definition reference

 A JSON request body is required when creating a Data Repair API job.
 This page provides a full list of variables, actions, and filters that you can include to create a valid JSON request body.